Samsung/tizen-docs/docs/platform/porting/multimedia.md

 ## Camera

 The Multimedia camcorder framework controls the GStreamer camera plugin to capture camera data from the device.
-The kernel interfaces to control the camera device can be different for different chipsets, so the camera HAL (Hardware Abstraction Layer) used by the camera plugin is provided. and it must be implemented specifically for each chipset.
+The kernel interfaces to control the camera device can be different for different chipsets, so the camera HAL (Hardware Abstraction Layer) used by the camera plugin is provided.
+And it must be implemented specifically for each chipset.
 Each configuration file contains its own specific hardware-dependent information.
 The Multimedia camcorder framework reads and parses the information in these configuration files.

 **Figure: Multimedia camcorder framework**